scream104/psych596/activities/import-examine/spss/import-examine-instructions-spss.md

 - Use Transform-\> Compute Variable to create a new column, containing the natural logarithm (use the Arithmetic: ln function) of each cortisol measurement.

-- Now, describe the log-transformed cortisol measurement, using the same method as above
+- Now, describe the log-transformed cortisol measurement, using the same method as above.

 ## Step 5 - Re-structuring data (wide to long and back again)